iluwatar/java-design-patterns/monitor/README.md

 **Programmatic Examples**

-Consider there is a bank that transfers money from an account to another account with transfer method . it is `synchronized` mean just one thread can access to this method because if many threads access to it and transfer money from an account to another account in same time balance changed !
+Consider there is a Bank that transfers money from an Account to another Account with transfer method . it is `synchronized` mean just one thread can access to this method because if many threads access to it and transfer money from an Account to another Account in same time balance changed !

 ```
 class Bank {